 Yes, once established, delivery days should stay the same.
-We recommend you continue to check your letterbox daily Monday to Saturday, as FastPost and courier items will be delivered every day just as they are now.
+We recommend you continue to check your letterbox daily Monday to Saturday, as courier items will be delivered every day just as they are now.

 How can I find out my delivery days?